 Andy Bruner.
 IT Specialist.
 Andy is a TCK who spent varying lengths of time growing up in Nepal, Papua New Guinea and Waxhaw, NC.
 He met his wife Kay at Bryan College and off they went in 1993 to the Solomon Islands to help the Arosi people translate the New Testament which was dedicated in 2005.
 Since 2007 he has been working as the finance systems manager for SIL Int’l in Dallas, TX.

 Abigail Follows.
 Abigail once asked God to make her a missionary.
 She promptly forgot her request, but God didn’t!
 As a result, Abigail and her newlywed husband Joshua launched to India in 2010, where they ate with their hands, hiked the Himalayas, and served as friendship evangelists.
-In 2018, they and their two energetic kids packed up and moved to a new continent, with a new target language and new religious surroundings.
-Abigail is passionate about equipping people with practical skills for joyful obedience, because God’s plans are beautiful, and He knows us better than we know ourselves.
-Abigail is the author of Hidden Song of the Himalayas: Memoir of a Gospel Seed Sower in the Mountains of India.
-You can get to know her at www.abigailfollows.com.
+In 2018, they and their two energetic kids packed up and moved to a new continent, where they still serve.
+Abigail is the author of Hidden Song of the Himalayas: Memoir of a Gospel Seed Sower in the Mountains of India, and Whatsoever Thoughts, a newsletter inspired by Philippians 4:8.

 Amy Young.
 Life enthusiast.
 Author.
 Sports lover.
 Jesus follower.
 Equipper of cross-cultural workers.
 Amy is the founder of Global Trellis, co-founder of Velvet Ashes, hosts reading challenges at The Messy Middle, and is the author of five books (Looming Transitions, Love, Amy, Enjoying Newsletters, Getting Started, and Connected.)